 Hair Reduction Treatment

-The laser hair treatment itself may cause some discomfort.
+The laser hair treatment itself may cause some mild discomfort.
 Most patients tolerate the procedure well, but some areas of the body are more sensitive than others.
-The feeling has been described as that of a “rubber-band snap”.

 The appearance of the treated area immediately following treatment will vary from patient to patient, depending on the area treated and skin type.
 Redness and swelling around the hair follicle is desired as this indicates the follicle has responded to treatment.